So, you need to spruce up your flooring, but your budget is tight. What can you do?

 - Sharp objects can scratch or gouge it

 Luxury vinyl planks (LVP) and luxury vinyl tiles (LVT) are really popular these days.
 And they are certainly one of the more affordable options.

 LVP and LVT can give your home the look of wood or natural stone flooring for a fraction of the cost.
 And, unlike laminate, it feels good to walk on.

 The downside is that most luxury vinyl has issues when it comes to the environment.

 It’s not biodegradable and it can emit VOCs.
 So, if you have health concerns, LVP and LVT may not be your top inexpensive flooring choices.

 3. Laminate Flooring

-- A variety of options to choose from that resemble hardwood, cement & stone flooring.
+- Variety of options to choose from that resemble hardwood, cement, and stone flooring

-- Laminate planks snap together and are easy to install.
+- Planks snap together and are easy to install

 - Do not fade from sun exposure